markdom/specification/1.0/markdom.md

 This can be accomplished by repeatedly retrieving the parent of the designated parent until a `Node` object that doesn't have a parent is found and check whether the last `Node` object in the chain of parent is the object that is about to be added.

 For example: Assuming a `QuoteBlock` object is about to be attached to a `BlockParent` object.
-That `BlockParent` object might be aanother `QuoteBlock` object which is attached to a `ListItem` object which is attached to an `UnorderedListBlock` object which is attached to a `QuoteBlock` object which isn't attached to a `BlockParent` object.
+That `BlockParent` object might be another `QuoteBlock` object which is attached to a `ListItem` object which is attached to an `UnorderedListBlock` object which is attached to a `QuoteBlock` object which isn't attached to a `BlockParent` object.
 The last `QuoteBlock` in the chain of parents might be the same `QuoteBlock` object that is about to be attached.
 Attaching the `QuoteBlock` object to its designated parent would therefore create a cycle.
 The following image illustrates this example.

 ![](resource/markdom-cycles.png)